nickvollmar/dotfiles/README.md

 # dotfiles

 ## Introduction
-"dotfiles" is not exactly the right name for this repo.
+"dotfiles" is not really the right name for this repo.
 It contains several helper scripts.

 ## Installation
 1. Clone this repo